ncbi/robotframework-pageobjects/README.md

 `ValueError`.
 One issue with this is that method calls that fail to find elements will take 10 seconds to raise a ValueError.
 See the Explicitly waiting section on how to deal with this situation.

 To globally change the implicit wait timeout (default is 10 seconds), set the `selenium_implicit_wait` option.
-See Setting IFT options & data.

-IFT's implicit wait does not apply to an element's visibility.
+The implicit wait does not apply to an element's visibility.
 It only applies to existance in the DOM.
 It's possible for an element to exist in the DOM, but not be visible, and Selenium will not allow you to interact with an element that's not visible.
 For this you may need wait_until_element_is_visible .
 Explicitly waiting

 There are cases where you'd like to specify exactly how long you want to wait for an element's existence without